 - Click Finish.

-Click on the Definition tab, and then append LIMIT 200 to the Hive select statement in the Command text textbox.
-The modification will limit the returned record set to 200.
+Click the Definition tab, and then append LIMIT 200 to the Hive select statement in the Command text textbox.
+The modification limits the returned record set to 200.

 - Click OK to close the Connection Properties dialog.

 - Click OK to close the Import Data dialog.